Resource efficiency in pharmaceutical manufacturing – where do I start?

 You have a great idea to save water and energy in the facility.
-The engineering changes required for capturing savings in your ‘resource efficiency’ project may be straightforward; but if the changes will impact a GMP system, the effort becomes more complex and may have a large financial impact.
+The engineering changes required for capturing savings in your ‘resource efficiency’ project may be straightforward; but if the changes will impact a GMP system, the effort becomes more complex (and may have a large financial impact).
 This may result in the generation/revision of a number of documents, and require qualification and validation work before the system is released for site use again, even for a simple engineering change to improve manufacturing and operational efficency.

 Start by taking a more holistic approach and look at utility usage across the whole site:

-- Gather data and compare against metered usage
+- Gather data and compare it against metered usage

 - Present a pie chart to senior management of where water, electricity or gas is consumed

-- Identify opportunities to reduce utility consumption.
-Classify opportunities by:
+- Identify resource efficiency opportunities (ideas to reduce utility consumption).